 Oil shale ash consists of several ordinary natural materials such as quartz, feldspars, carbonate materials as well as the new materials created during incineration, incl. clinker minerals, which give the ash useful self-cementing qualities.
 Oil shale ash in itself is not harmful to the environment – it can be used as a fertiliser and for reducing the acidity of soil.
 Birches and other plants grew on the ash field of the Baltic thermal power plant, which was not used for a long time.
 The old ash hill, which has been turned into a wind farm, is still covered in greenery.
 What makes oil shale ash hazardous to the environment is the water that transports it, which is very alkaline.
 Although the ions found in ash water are mainly the same as those found in nature, the high pH level makes the water hazardous to the environment.
 However, the water used to transport ash usually circulates and doesn’t escape from the system, but the possibility of a leak always exists.
 In the case of smaller quantities, however, the damage can be quickly neutralised by natural waters.

 Oil shale is widespread as a natural resource, but not as widely used as oil and coal because it’s calorific value and other qualities are not as good.
 Countries that have large oil shale resources include Estonia, Jordan, the US, Australia, Canada, Brazil and Russia.
+NB!
+Very important note is not to confuse oil shale with shale oil, as those are two completely different materials.

 READ MORE: Ragn-Sells suunab põlevkivituhad ringlusse